LIMUNIMI/NITHexample/Readme.md

 NITHexample is an extremely simple WPF application designed to demonstrate the functionalities of the NITH framework and [NITHlibrary](https://github.com/LIMUNIMI/NITHlibrary).

 It provides simple mouse emulation through mouth aperture, which controls left mouse button.
+Its functionality is trivial and extremely simple, and it's not intended as something "useful" to be used, but instead a simple example for developers to understand how to develop applications within the NITH framework.

 ## Requirements
 Since it is a WPF application, it requires Windows operating system.